senior Leadership Team Biographies

 I certainly relish my role in leading the People Services team, this including, Recruitment, Employee Relations, Learning & Development and Organisational Change.
 Together as a Brunel family, we really do make a difference and deliver excellence in everything we do.

 In my spare time, I am a keen horse rider and enjoy walking our two lovely cocker spaniels, Otto and Matilda.
 My partner and I enjoy walking holidays in Wales and exploring new places.
 We enjoy meeting up with friends for social events and spending time on our Grade II listed Cottage in Wiltshire.
 I adore spending time in the garden and buying lots of different plants from the garden centres and the nurseries near our home.

-Louise Thomas - Senior Finance Manager
+Louise Thomas - Head of Finance

 I have had a slightly nomadic life; I spent my childhood in Didcot, moved to Cornwall via Cheltenham, then Bath & Swindon before settling in South Cerney 11 years ago.